Nerve Graft FAQ: Knowing What to Expect From this Delicate Procedure

 - It could take years before a nerve is fully healed, depending on the extent of the damage.

-Nerve damage, for example, can lead to permanent loss of sensation or movement.
+Nerve damage, for example, can lead to the permanent loss of sensation or movement.
 It can also change the way we look, prevent us from participating in the activities we love, and often leaves us with chronic pain.

-In some instances nerves also heal themselves over time.
+In some instances nerves heal themselves over time.
 However, there’s no guarantee of this, and many cases of nerve damage require surgical intervention.

 What are nerve grafts?

 Put simply, a nerve graft is a bridge connecting the healthy ends of a nerve that has been damaged.
 But before we go too in depth as to what this means, let’s take a moment to review the anatomy of a nerve.

 Nerves are structures that transmit information between the brain, spinal cord, and the rest of the body.
 They give our brain the power to move our limbs, feel external objects, speak, and even breathe.
 Think of nerves as large cables acting as an information highway.
 These cables contain nerve fascicles (bundles of nerve fibers).
 Individual nerve fibers are known as axons.
 Exactly how large a nerve is and how many fascicles it contains depends on the nerve in question.